blevesearch/blevesearch.github.io-hugo/content/docs/Index-Structure.md

 }
 ```

-Dictionary rows index (field, term) pairs and maintain their number of occurrences.
+Dictionary rows index (field, term) pairs and count the number of documents containing them.
 Range queries over terms of a given field, which includes prefix queries, are implemented by seeking over dictionary rows first.

 ### Term Frequency Rows